CountPacMan/drupal-cipher/README.md

 ## by Daniel Toader
 ### Date: May 22, 2015
 #### Description
 Basic Drupal 7 site as a showcase for a custom cipher module.
-This module encrypts user input using a Shift Ciper.
+This module encrypts user input using a Shift Cipher.
 The user inputs a shift value, direction, and phrase.
 The module returns the encoded phrase based on the given specifications.
 All input is validated before result is calculated.

 #### Setup instructions
 1. Clone this git repository